-The Company has established an Investment Committee which consists of three members, the main responsibility of which is to set the investment policy of the Company according to the market environment at the time and formulates the framework in which the asset management and client investment advisory functions of the Company should operate.
+The Company has established an Investment Committee which as at 31st December 2024 consisted of two members, the main responsibility of which is to set the investment policy of the Company according to the market environment at the time and formulates the framework in which the asset management and client investment advisory functions of the Company should operate.
 The Committee has an advisory and supervisory character in relation to matters that directly or indirectly are related to the investment activities carried out by the company.

-The Investment Committee during 2023 has met three (3) times.
+The Investment Committee during 2024 has met three (3) times.